 Day 9 — Ayers Rock and Sydney

-Tour Uluru during an optional morning excursion, then set off for a tour of the archaeological museum.
-Fly to Sydney and take a brief orientation tour of The Rocks, the city’s oldest preserved colonial district, located near your hotel.
+This morning explore the base of Uluru before visiting the archaeological museum there.
+Fly to Sydney, arriving late in the afternoon, and take a brief orientation tour of The Rocks, the city’s oldest preserved colonial district, located near your hotel.
 (B)

 Days 10 - 12 — Sydney

 Experience Sydney for three fascinating days.
-Highlights include a visit to the Royal Botanic Gardens, a luncheon cruise around Sydney Harbour, time at the Koala Sanctuary Park, and a drive along Sydney’s Northern Beaches.
-You'll also enjoy a tour of the iconic Sydney Opera House and time for individual pursuits.
+Highlights include a visit to the Royal Botanic Gardens and a luncheon cruise around Sydney Harbour.
+You’ll also spend time at the Koala Sanctuary Park, featuring ten acres of rain forest, eucalyptus, and garden habitat where koalas, kangaroos, wallabies, and dingoes roam freely.
+Plus, experience Sydney’s Northern Beaches, a string of 18 stunning oceanfront areas surrounded by a national park.
+On your final day, take a guided tour of the iconic Sydney Opera House, then enjoy time for individual pursuits.
 This evening dine at the Waterfront Restaurant, known for its outstanding seafood and beautiful harbor views.
 (3B,1L,1D)

 Day 13 — Sydney, Christchurch, Mount Cook Nat'l Park, New Zealand

 Fly this morning to Christchurch, New Zealand, and board a motorcoach for the drive to Mount Cook National Park (Aoraki in the native tongue).
-Arrive at the hotel this evening in time for dinner.
+Reach your hotel located inside the park this evening in time for dinner.
 (B,D)

 Day 14 — Mount Cook